SpocWiki/_public/geo.md

 The geo Folder primarily defines one (of arbitrarily many possible) Hierarchies for geographical Objects where Children are typically topologically contained in their Parents and combined also cover them completely.

-This Hierarchy starts with Continents and Oc
+This Hierarchy starts with Continents and Oceans

 The RFC2426 vCard Geo Property typically takes a combined "lat,long" as a literal value.
 We recommend the use of new _latitude_ and _longitude_ data properties to capture these values explicitly.